oskarblazej/task_timer/README.md

 # task_timer
-App that provides a timer for specific task.
+App that provides a timer for specific task (basically stopwatch - will be used in future projects).